Louie Bellson

-Louie Bellson (born Luigi Paolino Alfredo Francesco Antonio Balassoni, July 6, 1924 – February 14, 2009), often seen in sources as Louis Bellson, although he himself preferred the spelling Louie, was an American jazz drummer.
-He was a composer, arranger, bandleader, and jazz educator, and is credited with pioneering the use of two bass drums.
+Louie Bellson (born Luigi Paolino Alfredo Francesco Antonio Balassoni, July 6, 1924 – February 14, 2009) was an American jazz drummer, composer, arranger, bandleader, and jazz educator.
+He is credited with pioneering the use of two bass drums.
+His name was often seen in sources as Louis Bellson, although he himself preferred the spelling Louie.

 Bellson and his wife, actress and singer Pearl Bailey (married from 1952 until Bailey's death in 1990), had the second highest number of appearances at the White House (only Bob Hope had more).

 Bellson was a vice president at Remo, a drum company.
 He was inducted into the Modern Drummer Hall of Fame in 1985.